carpentries-incubator/geospatial-python/episodes/03-crs.md

 degrees) and defines the starting point (i.e. where is [0,0]?) so the angles reference a meaningful spot on the earth.
 Common global datums are WGS84 and NAD83.
-Datums can also be local - fit to a particular area of the globe, but ill-fitting outside the area of intended use For instance local Cadastre, Land Registry and Mapping Agencies require a high quality of their datasets, which can be obtained using a local system.
-In this workshop, we will use the
+Datums can also be local - fit to a particular area of the globe, but ill-fitting outside the area of intended use.
+For instance local cadastre, land registry and mapping agencies require a high quality for their datasets, which can be obtained using a local system.
+In this lesson, we will use the
 [WGS84 datum](https://www.linz.govt.nz/data/geodetic-system/datums-projections-and-heights/geodetic-datums/world-geodetic-system-1984-wgs84).
 The datum is often also refered to as the Geographical Coordinate System.

 * **Projection:** A mathematical transformation of the angular measurements on a round earth to a flat surface (i.e. paper or a computer screen).
 The units associated with a given projection are usually linear (feet, meters, etc.).
 In this workshop, we will see data in two different projections.
-Note that the projection is also often refered to as Projected Coordinate System.
+Note that the projection is also often referred to as Projected Coordinate System.

 * **Additional Parameters:** Additional parameters are often necessary to create the full coordinate reference system.
 One common additional parameter is a